kubernetes/website/docs/concepts/workloads/controllers/cron-jobs.md

 Set a longer `startingDeadlineSeconds` if starting later is better than not starting at all.

-The job is only responsible for creating Jobs that match its schedule, and the the Job in turn is responsible for the management of the Pods it represents.
+The job is only responsible for creating Jobs that match its schedule, and the Job in turn is responsible for the management of the Pods it represents.

 ## Writing a Cron Job Spec